 Anders Jahre's Awards for Medical Research honor research of outstanding quality in basic and clinical medicine.
 The prizes are awarded by the University of Oslo and are among the largest within Nordic biomedical research.

 - The Anders Jahre Medical Prize for outstanding scientific activity or results within Nordic medicine.
 The prize amounts to NOK 1 000 000 (approximately €108200).

 - The Anders Jahre Medical Prize to young medical investigators within the Nordic countries.
-The candidate must be below the age of 40 by June 15, 2019.
-The prize amounts to NOK 400 000 (approximately €43300).
+The candidate must be below the age of 40 by June 15, 2022.
+NOK 400 000 (approximately €43 300).

 In 1953, Anders Jahre, a Norwegian shipowner, entrepreneur and philanthropist, donated one million Norwegian kroner to the University of Oslo, later followed by several additional endowments.
 These were used to establish the Anders Jahre Foundation for the Promotion of Science.